CONSTITUTION AND RULES OF THE HAWKS’ DINING RIGHTS CLUB

 - The DRC Members shall elect a Committee at such intervals (not exceeding three years) as the Members may decide.
 The Members shall elect the following (i + ii below) who have been duly proposed and seconded and signified willingness to stand shall command the support of a majority of those present and voting at a meeting properly convened for the purpose:

-(iii) In addition there will be one nominee of the Hawks’ Company.
+- In addition, there will be one nominee of the Hawks’ Company.

 - The Committee shall have the power to appoint up to three of its number to serve on the Management Committee.